-The Committee should review the content of the annual report and accounts and advise the Board on whether, taken as a whole, it is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model and strategy.
+Where requested by the Board, the Committee should review the content of the annual report and accounts and advise the Board on whether, taken as a whole, it is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's performance, business model and strategy.

-8.3 Internal financial controls, internal controls and risk management systems
+8.3 Internal controls and risk management systems

-- 8.3.1 monitor the Company's risk management and internal controls systems (including financial, operational and compliance), comprising: - 8.3.1.1 a robust assessment of the Company's emerging and principal risks, including those which would threaten its business model, future performance, solvency and liquidity; and - 8.3.1.2 an assessment, taking into account the Company's current position and principal risks identified in 8.3.1.1, of how the Directors have assessed the prospects and longer term viability of the Company, over what period they have done so and why they consider that period to be appropriate.
-The Directors should state whether they have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment, drawing attention to any qualifications or assumptions as necessary. - 8.3.2 review and approve the statements to be included in the annual report concerning internal controls and risk management, including a description of how the principal risks, including emerging risks, identified in 8.3.1.1 are managed or mitigated, and an explanation of the assessment set out in 8.3.1.2. - 8.3.3 advise the Board on the Company's overall risk appetite. - 8.3.4 oversee and advise the Board on the current risk exposures of the Company and future risk strategy. - 8.3.5 in relation to risk assessment: - 8.3.5.1 maintain a robust assessment of the risks facing the Company, evidenced by a risk control self-assessment and risk heat-map - 8.3.5.2 keep under review the Company's overall risk assessment processes that inform the Board's decision making, ensuring both qualitative and quantitative metrics are used; - 8.3.5.3 review regularly and approve the parameters used in these measures and the methodology adopted; and - 8.3.5.4 set a standard for the accurate and timely monitoring of large exposures and certain risk types of critical importance; - 8.3.6 review the Company's capability to identify and manage new risk types; and - 8.3.7 review reports on any material breaches of risk limits and the adequacy of proposed action.
+8.3.1 monitor the Company's risk management and internal controls systems, comprising;

+8.3.1.1 a robust assessment of the principal risks facing the Company, including those which would threaten its business model, future performance, solvency and liquidity; and

+8.3.1.2 an assessment, taking into account the Company's current position and principal risks identified in 8.3.1.1, of how the Directors have assessed the prospects and longer term viability of the Company, over what period they have done so and why they consider that period to be appropriate.
+The Directors should state whether they have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment, drawing attention to any qualifications or assumptions as necessary.

+8.3.2 review and approve the statements to be included in the annual report concerning internal controls and risk management, including a description of how the principal risks identified in 8.3.1.1 are managed or mitigated, and an explanation of the assessment set out in 8.3.1.2.

+8.3.3 advise the Board on the Company's overall risk appetite, tolerance and strategy, taking account of the current and prospective macroeconomic and financial environment drawing on financial stability assessments such as those published by the Bank of England, the Financial Conduct Authority and other authoritative sources that may be relevant for the Company's risk policies;

+8.3.4 oversee and advise the Board on the current risk exposures of the Company and future risk strategy

+8.3.5 in relation to risk assessment:

+8.3.5.1 maintain a robust assessment of the risks facing the Company, evidenced by a risk control self-assessment and risk heat-map

+8.3.5.2 keep under review the Company's overall risk assessment processes that inform the Board's decision making, ensuring both qualitative and quantitative metrics are used;

+8.3.5.3 review regularly and approve the parameters used in these measures and the methodology adopted; and

+8.3.5.4 set a standard for the accurate and timely monitoring of large exposures and certain risk types of critical importance;

+- 8.3.6 review the Company's capability to identify and manage new risk types; - 8.3.7 before a decision to proceed is taken by the Board, advise the Board on proposed strategic transactions including acquisitions or disposals, ensuring that a due diligence appraisal of the proposition is undertaken, focussing in particular on risk aspects and implications for the risk appetite and tolerance of the Company, and taking independent external advice where appropriate and available; and - 8.3.8 review reports on any material breaches of risk limits and the adequacy of proposed action.